 |

-areas were laid out with borders as deemed appropriate, including the forward
+laid out the other areas with borders as seemed appropriate at the time, including the forward

 hatch, hawsepipe to the chainlocker, and the area around my new hatch on the